caleb531/youversion-suggest-api/README.md

 ### Retrieve a list of all Bible references matching the given query

-The `getReferencesMatchingName()` function retrieves an array of Bible references whose names match the given query.
+The async `getReferencesMatchingName()` function retrieves an array of Bible references whose names match the given query.
 Please note that these Bible reference objects do not contain the textual content of the respective references.
 If you want the textual content as well, you must fetch it yourself